Carol Zhao: 2014

 In July at the $25k Challenger de Gatineau, her first tournament in nine months, Zhao made it to the semifinals in doubles.
 She made it a week later, with Erin Routliffe, to her third professional doubles final and second consecutive at the $25k Challenger de Granby but had to withdraw before the final because of an injury.
-At the Bank of the West Classic at the end of July, Zhao qualified for her second WTA Tour main draw and scored her first win on the tour when Yanina Wickmayer retired in the second set of the opening round.
+At the Stanford Classic at the end of July, Zhao qualified for her second WTA Tour main draw and scored her first win on the tour when Yanina Wickmayer retired in the second set of the opening round.
 She was eliminated by No. 11, Ana Ivanovic, in the second round.
 In late August, Zhao reached the quarterfinals in singles and the semifinals in doubles of the $25k event in Winnipeg.

 2015

 In late June, Zhao made it to the semifinals in singles and in doubles of the $25k tournament in Sumter.
-The next week, she reached the quarterfinals at the $25K in Baton Rouge.
+The next week, she reached the quarterfinals at the $25k in Baton Rouge.
 At the Pan American Games in July, Zhao won a gold medal with Gabriela Dabrowski in the doubles event.
 In August, at the $25k Challenger de Gatineau, she reached the semifinals in singles and won the doubles title with Jessica Moore.
 A week later, she was awarded a wildcard for the main draw of the Stanford Classic but was defeated by No. 63, Mona Barthel, in the opening round.
-At the Rogers Cup in August, Zhao earned a wildcard for the singles main draw but was defeated by No. 43, Madison Brengle, in the first round.
+At the Rogers Cup in August, Zhao earned a wildcard for the singles main draw but lost to No. 43, Madison Brengle, in the first round.
 She also reached the quarterfinals in doubles with fellow Canadian Sharon Fichman.
-In October, she reached the quarterfinals in singles at the Challenger de Saguenay and the semifinals in both singles and doubles at the Tevlin Women's Challenger.
+In October, she reached the quarterfinals in singles at the Challenger de Saguenay and the semifinals in both singles and doubles at the Toronto Challenger.